-- (i) Accreditation for a period up to one year after the full new program has been implemented depending on satisfactory annual progress reports.
-In the year the accreditation ends, the education provider will be required to submit a comprehensive report for extension to the accreditation.
-Subject to a satisfactory report, the AMC may grant a further period of accreditation, up to the maximum possible period, before a new accreditation assessment. - Accreditation may be subject to the education provider addressing certain conditions within a specified period.
+- (i) Accreditation for a period up to one year after the full new program has been implemented depending on satisfactory annual monitoring submission.
+In the year the accreditation ends, the education provider will be required to submit an accreditation extension submission.
+Subject to a satisfactory accreditation report, the AMC may grant a further period of accreditation, up to the maximum possible period, before a new accreditation assessment. - Accreditation may be subject to the education provider addressing certain conditions within a specified period.
 The conditions may include a requirement for follow-up assessments to review progress in implementing the program. - (ii) Accreditation of the new program will be refused where the education provider has not satisfied the AMC that it can implement and deliver the complete specialist medical program at a level consistent with the accreditation standards.
 The AMC will give the education provider written notice of the decision and its reasons, and the procedures available for review of the decision within the AMC.
 (See 3.3.12)